MicrosoftDocs/dataexplorer-docs/data-explorer/write-queries.md

 ### take

-To view a sample of the data, use the [take](kusto/query/takeoperator.md) operator.
+Now, use the [take](kusto/query/takeoperator.md) operator to view a sample of the data.
 Keep in mind that the rows returned are random and aren't guaranteed unless the source data is sorted.

 > [!div class="nextstepaction"]
 > <a href="https://dataexplorer.azure.com/clusters/help/databases/Samples?query=H4sIAAAAAAAEAAsuyS%2fKdS1LzSspVqhRKEnMTlUwBQDEz2b8FAAAAA%3d%3d" target="_blank">Run the query</a>